ahmedelshabasy7/Smart-Curtain-System/README.md

 Bottom Layer: Ground/power planes (reduces noise).

-in summary , This smart curtain system uses a double-layer PCB with logic gates (AND, OR, NAND), an LDR sensor, and limit switches to automate curtain movement based on sunlight.
+In summary , This smart curtain system uses a double-layer PCB with logic gates (AND, OR, NAND), an LDR sensor, and limit switches to automate curtain movement based on sunlight.
 The motor opens/closes the curtains when light changes, while LEDs and resistors provide feedback.
 The compact PCB design separates power and signal layers for reliable operation.
 Layout: Compact but avoids interference (e.g., motor driver placed far from LDR).